noir-lang/docs/docs/language_concepts/06_generics.md

 ---
 title: Generics
-description:
-  Learn how to use Generics in Noir
+description: Learn how to use Generics in Noir
 keywords: [Noir, Rust, generics, functions, structs]
 ---

-# Generics

 Generics allow you to use the same functions with multiple different concrete data types.
 You can read more about the concept of generics in the Rust documentation